Why Use Reflections to Write A Web Framework

 -

 We need a key to identify the value in the context.
-We need remember this key in order to use it and not duplicate with other values’ key.
+We need to remember this key in order to use it and not duplicate with other values’ key.

 -